VyomPandya/Summer-Internship-Sem-7/README.md

-# Data Analytics Training – Week 1 Report
+# 7th Semester Summer Internship – Data Analytics

+## Week 1 Report

-A concise summary of activities, learnings, and outputs achieved during Week 1 of the Data Analytics training program.
+A concise summary of activities, learnings, and outputs achieved during the first week of my 7th semester summer internship in Data Analytics.

 ---

-## 🚀 Project Overview
+## 🚀 Internship Overview

-This repository captures my Week 1 progress as I embark on a comprehensive data analytics learning path.
+This repository captures my Week 1 progress as I embark on a comprehensive data analytics learning path during my 7th semester summer internship.
 It covers:

 - Foundational concepts and tool setup
 - Data cleaning and manipulation in Excel and Python